-(1) Foam Edge encasement is made not only of poly-urethane foam but breaks down quickly and you loose 12 percent of your sleeping surface.
+(1) Foam Edge encasement is not only made of polyurethane foam, but it breaks down quickly, causing you to lose 12 percent of your sleeping surface.

-(2) Our mattresses will not take a body impression because the way it is quilted and the layers of latex will not break down.
-Even Swedish memory foam takes body impressions because it is nothing but poly-urethane foam with Visco-elastic added.
+(2) Our all-natural latex mattresses will not take a body impression and the layers of latex will not break down.
+Even Swedish memory foam takes body impressions because it is nothing but polyurethane foam with Visco-elastic added.

 (3) Our mattresses are customizable with both all natural Dunlop and Talalay latex.

-(4) Organic mattresses bio-degrade without harming the environment, in sharp contrast, poly-urethane, memory foam, soy foam releases hydrogen cyanide at 800 degrees.
-OSHA, Material Safety Data Sheet on all memory foam mattresses requires you contact the fire department before disposing of memory foam mattresses into the environment because it is so toxic & highly flammable.
+(4) Organic mattresses bio-degrade without harming the environment; in sharp contrast, polyurethane, memory foam and soy foam release hydrogen cyanide at 800 degrees.
+The OSHA Material Safety Data Sheet on all memory foam mattresses requires you contact the fire department before disposing of memory foam mattresses, because they are so toxic & highly flammable.

-(5) Real natural latex rubber can not be vaccume sealed.
-It destroys the integrity of the latex it's self.
-So if a manufacturer does this then it is "synthetic" latex rubber.
+(5) Real, natural, latex rubber can not be vacuum sealed.
+This process destroys the integrity of the latex itself, so if a manufacturer does this then they are using "synthetic" latex rubber.

-Every time you lay down or sit on poly-urethane foam you break open the cells and toxic chemicals are released, long after you can no longer smell it.
-Those cells also DO NOT recover like latex does, they break open and go flat.
-This is one more reason poly-urethane foam does not last.
+Every time you lie down or sit on polyurethane foam you break open the cells and toxic chemicals are released, long after you can no longer smell them.
+Those cells also DO NOT recover like latex does, as they break open and go flat.
+This is one more reason polyurethane foam does not last.

 Polyurethane Foams and Di-isocyanates used to manufacture can cause serious long term damage.